 - Several of these can be found in Sengoku Basara as mini-bosses, particularly in Chosokabe Motochika's stages.

 - Ghost Recon: Future Soldier has the Warhound, a man-tall quadruped combat drone with a mortar and missile launcher.

 - The Robodyne 7000 from the 1993 Amiga game Hired Guns.

 - Your player characters in Gatling Gears are these.

 - From Mass Effect 3, the "smaller" Reapers, Destroyers, become this whenever they come onto the ground and are one of the most powerful examples you can find.
 Anything less than continuous orbital bombardment at its weak point or a giant Sand Worm, might as well be nothing more than rocks being thrown at it.

 - In S.S.D.D the Texans used what looked like literal tanks on chicken legs, while most other factions use robots.
-It's mentioned that many of the Anarchist volunteer forces have been tried tripping them with tow-cables and gotten killed.
+It's mentioned that many of the Anarchist volunteer forces have tried tripping them with tow-cables and gotten killed.

 - The second volume of Girl Genius features a brief appearance by a "walking gunboat," a two-legged machine with lots of heavy weapons, but no anthropomorphism.
 One of many apparently designed expressly to work in rough terrain.
 Unfortunately, it was incredibly vulnerable to air power.